rezakhmf/auCurrencyRateConverter/README.md

 This project is based on CocoaPod and has MVVM architecture.

+All Color are picking randomly on each Cell dequee.

 ## Running the tests

 All test cases are located in iAuCurrencyTest